 - Assists with DNA repair and cell replication: Magnesium is necessary for the enzymes that regulate DNA replication and repair.
 "Magnesium is an important co-factor needed for cells to generate energy, in the heart, muscle, bone, and soft tissue," says Zeichner.
 Without it, the skin is subject to a host of harmful free radical damage and inflammation.

-- Calms sensitive skin and rosacea: Magnesium is also sufficient at soothing redness and inflammation.
-Those with reactive skin would greatly benefit by adding this mineral to their routine.
-"Topically, [magnesium is] used for the treatment of acne and acne rosacea as it helps with skin that is red, severely dry, and itchy," says Killian.
+- Calms sensitive skin and rosacea: Magnesium is also sufficient at soothing redness and inflammation—which is why it's often used for the treatment of acne and rosacea.

 - Improves the skin's overall appearance: Magnesium enhances the appearance of skin by regulating its sebum production.

 Side Effects of Magnesium

 A magnesium deficiency can cause several health problems and skin-related issues.
 "Lack of magnesium in our body can make us feel weaker and age faster due to impairment of protein synthesis and possible initiation of inflammatory responses," explains Karpuzoglu.
 She adds, "Magnesium deficiency results in an uneven skin tone, a decrease in elasticity, and a loss of moisture, which creates the perfect environment for dryness, inflammation, and aging free radical damage."
 Magnesium is also known to have a laxative effect when ingesting excessive amounts.
 You should not exceed the daily recommended dosage, which tends to vary.
 Make sure to consult your physician before adding any kind of supplement to your daily regime.

 How to Use It